plone/volto/docs/source/configuration/volto-slate/configuration-settings.md

   ];
 ```

-## slate.expandedToolbarButtons
+## `slate.expandedToolbarButtons`

-The toolbar buttons rendererd in ExpandedToolbar.
+The toolbar buttons rendererd in `ExpandedToolbar`.

 ```js
 slate.expandedToolbarButtons = [...(slate.expandedToolbarButtons || []), LINK];
 ```

-## slate.contextToolbarButtons
+## `slate.contextToolbarButtons`

-These components are rendered in the toolbar on demand, as configured by
+These components are rendered in the toolbar on demand, as configured by plugins for a given context or value.
-plugins for a given context/value.
 By default it takes the value of `toolbarButtonIcon`.

 ```js
 slate.contextToolbarButtons = [